 In this lesson, you learned that when approaching your introduction, it's important to keep in mind that the length of this portion of the essay will depend on the content and goal of the text.
-Therefore, waiting to write the introduction until have you have written the majority of the essay can be a helpful strategy.
 You also learned that the purpose of introductions is to establish the topic of the essay and clearly communicate the thesis.
 Finally, you explored the benefits of using hooks, which are actions or strategies that introductions can employ to try to catch the reader's interest.